 - Delivery charge is based on consumption and is the cost of delivering gas through our system to your home or business.

-5. Other charges and taxes
+9d.
+Other charges & taxes

 Other charges and taxes you may see on your bill are set by various levels of government.
 We collect them on their behalf and don’t gain any revenue from these taxes and fees, which include:

+- GST (Goods and Service Tax) or PST (Provincial Sales Tax).
 We collect GST on behalf of the federal government and PST on behalf of the provincial government.